 This is a difficult question and varies from child to child.
 There can be a number of reasons for your child not wanting to go to school, so we will discuss some of the most common:

 Children who are suffering from depression can also experience physical symptoms making it hard to go to school.
-For instance, children might sleep a lot or having trouble waking, not get very much sleep, eat too much or too little, or generally just feel fatigued/unwell.
+For instance, children might sleep a lot or having trouble waking.
+They may eat too much or too little, or generally just feel fatigued/unwell.
 When we think of depression, we often mistakenly think of kids feeling sad or crying frequently.
 Though this can be the case, often when kids are depressed it manifests in a lot of irritability, anger, and meltdowns/rages.

 3) Specific Learning Disorders

 Sometimes, children have underlying learning disorders that are causing school to be very hard.
-They might be working twice as hard as their peers only to still find themselves falling behind and failing tests and assignments.
+They might be working twice as hard as their peers!
+Yet, they still find themselves falling behind and failing tests and assignments.
 This can lead to a lot of shame, embarrassment, and anxiety in general.
 If your child is struggling with schoolwork, it might be time to evaluate to see if there is a specific learning disorder (dyslexia, dygraphia, or dyscalculia).
 If your child is not receiving needed accommodations or interventions at school, then the anxiety will likely continue.
-And if your child is already diagnosed with a learning disorder, it may be that their current supports at school aren’t quite enough.
+Or maybe your child is already diagnosed with a learning disorder, but their current school support may not be enough.

-Many times our kids come home complaining of being called names or kids doing mean things to them.
+Many times our kids come home complaining of being called names or other children being mean.
 Sometimes we brush it off and just say it is “kids being kids”.
-But for most kids, this is causing a lot of distress and anxiety, and they might start to fear social interactions.
-If your child is complaining of teasing from peers, talk to the teacher/principal so the issue can be addressed immediately.
+But for most kids, this is causing a lot of distress and anxiety.
+They might start to fear social interactions.
+If your child is complaining of teasing from peers, talk to the teacher/principal.
+That way, the issue can be addressed immediately.
 If it is happening to your child, more than likely it is happening to others.

-When it comes to school refusal, it can be easy to say that the child just wants to stay home to not have to do work and get extra video game time.
-And though fun activities at home in lieu of school can certainly contribute to a child refusing, it is almost never the primary reason.
+When it comes to school refusal, it can be confusing!
+You may assume your child just wants to stay home, avoid work, and play video games.
+While fun activities at home can certainly contribute to a child refusing, it is almost never the primary reason.
 So if your child is not wanting to go to school, make sure you dig a little deeper.
 Try to ask questions, so you can better understand how to help and support your child.

 Have a wonderful week!